daattali/beautiful-jekyll/README.md

 Beautiful Jekyll is actively used by thousands of people with wildly varying degrees of competency, so it's impossible to answer all the questions that may arise.
 Below are answers to a few very common questions.
 Most questions that I get asked are not directly related to this theme, and instead are more general questions about Jekyll or web development.
 Many such questions can be answered by reading the [Jekyll documentation](https://jekyllrb.com/) or with Google.

 **If you really wany my personal help, please visit https://xscode.com/daattali/beautiful-jekyll to hire my services.**

+- ### How can I incorporate new features of Beautiful Jekyll into my old site?

+  If you installed Beautiful Jekyll using "the easy way" (by forking the GitHub project), then unfortunately there is no easy way to bring all the newest changes into your website.
+It's a bit messy, but what most people recommend is to delete your current GitHub project and start fresh: (1) make a copy of any files that you modified/created (generally this means the `_config.yml` file, all blog posts, and any additional pages you created), (2) delete your project on GitHub, (3) re-fork Beautiful Jekyll, (4) add all the content you previously created.
+Since this is cumbersome, you might want to try creating your website using "the hard way" this time so that in the future you can update more easily!

+  If you installed Beautiful Jekyll using "the hard way" (as a ruby gem), then updating to the latest version to get the newest features only requires you to change the version in the config file (for example, change `remote_theme: daattali/beautiful-jekyll@4.0.0` to `remote_theme: daattali/beautiful-jekyll@5.0.0`).
+You should also look at the [updates](https://beautifuljekyll.com/updates/) to see if any Breaking Changes happened.

 - ### How do I add a favicon to my site?